ib-agent/excel-ingest-convert-to-JSON/docs/PDF-processing-approach.md

 This document outlines the comprehensive plan for processing PDF documents to extract tables, numbers in text, and contextual text content into structured JSON formats.

+> Deprecation and current standard
+>
+> Camelot-based processing is deprecated in this project.
+PDFPlumber is the single, standard library for PDF table and text extraction.
+Any Camelot references in this document are historical.
+For implementation details, refer to `converter/pdfplumber_processor.py` and related PDFPlumber modules.
+The legacy entry point `PDF_processing.py` is now a compatibility shim that delegates to the PDFPlumber implementation.

 ## Overview

 The PDF processing system will extract three main components from PDF documents: